 - After the FA approves, submit an application to the IRB

 - Obtain IRB approval before initiating any research activities

 - Inform the IRB of all proposed changes or additions to the previously approved study before implementing them

 Waiver of Full-Time Faculty Status to Serve as Advisor for Research

-as a part of the iStar application.
-The request form can be found on Forms and Templates page.
+The waiver form can be found on the Forms and Templates page.